Beer and Food Pairing GuideLast updated on 8/21/2023

 - Dark: While it may seem more like a description of the color, dark can also be used to describe how a beer tastes.
 Dark beers are made with malt grain that is roasted until it reaches a dark color.
 Dark beers are typically roasted longer than malty beers, giving them a richer and heavier taste.
 The malt's nutty, caramel flavor turns to darker notes of chocolate and coffee with a longer roast time.

 - Light: Light beer is usually known for having a clean and crisp taste that is refreshing.
 Typically, light beers don't have a strong flavor and aren't very bitter or hoppy.
-As a result, most light beers also have a low alcohol content.
+Additionally, most light beers also have a low alcohol content.

 4 Guidelines for Food and Beer Pairing

-When it comes to pairing food and beer, there aren't many strict rules that you must follow.
-Trying new and unique pairings can be interesting, and there are only a few pairings that will clash and taste bad.
-But, if you want to get the most out of your pairing and enhance the flavor of the food on your menu, try to keep these guidelines in mind:
+There aren't many hard rules when it comes to making beer and food pairings as there aren't many flavors that clash with beer.
+That being said, if you want to get the most out of your beer pairing and enhance the flavor of the food on your bar's menu, try to keep these guidelines in mind:

-1. Contrast: Pairing food with beer that has a contrasting flavor can be a dangerous game, but it can have big payoffs if done correctly.
-To make an ideal pairing by contrast, you want to pick a beer or dish that has one strong, dominant flavor, such as sweet, rich, or oily.
-If a dish has flavors that are too complex or mild, the flavors will muddle together.
+- Contrast: To make an ideal pairing by contrast, you want to pick a beer or dish that has one strong, dominant flavor, such as sweet, rich, or oily.
 You want a dish that has a distinct taste that can shine through without being overpowered.
 An example of a good contrast pairing is oysters and stout.
-Oysters have a strong, briny flavor that can stand up to the rich and chocolatey flavor of the stout.
+Oysters have a strong, briny flavor that can stand up to the rich texture and chocolatey notes of the stout.

-2. Complement: Complementing flavors is one of the simplest ways to make a delicious food and beer pairing.
+- Complement: Complementing flavors is one of the simplest ways to make a delicious food and beer pairing.
 Match rich foods with beers that have a heavy and rich flavor, like stouts or porters.
-Pair light-tasting salads and fish with light beers.
-Fruity and wheat beers are the perfect complement to desserts like fruit tarts.
+Pair light-tasting salads and fish with light beers or wheat beers with desserts like fruit tarts.